 However, the same holds true if you wanted to apply for credit in your own name while your freeze is on your account.
 This means that you have to plan ahead for a wide variety of situations, such as credit and employment applications, as you will need to contact the credit reporting agencies to “thaw” the freeze beforehand and authorize the release of your personal information.
 Otherwise, your application will likely be denied.
 A security freeze may delay, interfere with or prohibit the timely approval of any application you have for a new loan, credit, mortgage, insurance, rental housing, employment, investment, license, cellular phone, utility hook-up, Internet credit card transaction, or other services, including an extension of credit at the point of sale.

-To freeze your credit, contact one of the following agencies.
-Use this sample letter to draft your own.
+You can get a FREE credit freeze at the following credit bureau links: Use this sample letter to draft your own.

 Experian Security Freeze